joshuaeckroth/csci201-website/projects/project-05.markdown

 ## Task 2

-Stay tuned.

-{% comment %}
-## Task 2

 In this task, you will rewrite programs we developed in class in MIPS assembly language.
+Those programs are found on the [assembly language](/notes/assembly-language.html) notes.

 Download the [QtSpim MIPS Simulator](http://sourceforge.net/projects/spimsimulator/files/).
 The tool's main page is [here](http://spimsimulator.sourceforge.net/).

 You will use MIPS32 assembly language, designed for the MIPS processor (used in the Nintendo 64; PlayStation, PS 2, and PS Portable; and millions of other devices).

-{% endcomment %}